ashleybaxter/iamashley/_posts/2018-03-02-start-talking-about-your-idea.markdown

 Maybe I've skirted around why I'm writing about this, but I wanted to open by sharing my different experiences of building Lodger and With Jack.

-The point of this post is to prevent people from making the same mistake I did with Lodger.
+The point of this post is to prevent people from making the same mistake I did.
 Coming up with an idea, convinced it'll work without validating it, then spending months building out a complete vision.
 More often than not, the idea doesn't take off.
 It's a lot of work and disappointment that could have been avoided had there been some initial validation.

 Recently I've seen a couple of people ignore idea validation.
 That's been the catalyst for this blog post.

-After I gave my talk—Idea to Execution and Beyond—<a href="https://frontendne.co.uk/talks/idea-to-execution-and-beyond">at Frontend NE in February</a>, somebody approached me to ask a question.
+After I gave my talk—Idea to Execution and Beyond—<a href="https://frontendne.co.uk/talks/idea-to-execution-and-beyond">at Frontend NE in February</a>, somebody approached me with a question.
 Our conversation went like this:

 __Guy:__ "How much would insurance for my startup cost?"